 Because Myrtle Beach and surrounding areas receive a lot of tourists throughout the year, many of them are involved in the accidents that occur.
-Those victims return home to continue their medical care and when they realize they may need the help of a car accident attorney, they want an experienced and trustworthy lawyer to help them along the way.
+Those victims return home to continue their medical care and when they realize they may need the help of a car accident attorney, they want a lawyer to help them along the way.

 Many attorneys will tell clients that they should hire an attorney in the state where their accident occurred because those attorneys know the laws of that state as well as the opinions of potential jurors at court.
-The Derrick Law Firm has served Myrtle Beach, South Carolina since 1991.
+Derrick Law Firm Injury Lawyers has served Myrtle Beach, South Carolina since 1991.

 Have You Been Injured In A Charleston South Carolina Area Car Accident?